MarshallCharles/ChaosGame/README.md

 # Chaos Game - Fractals!

-This is a small personal project to experiment with, understand, and play with...
-Fractals!
+A project to play with geometry and fractals, with some simple viz.

-With these scripts we can make 2d and 3d fractals through randomness and RNG's.
-Run experiments and make visualizations, or animate the RNG fractal!!
+With these scripts we can make 2d and 3d fractals with RNG's.
+Run experiments and make visualizations, or animate the fractal build.